TIBCOSoftware/snappydata/docs/howto.md

 **To connect to the SnappyData cluster**: Using JDBC, use URL of the form `jdbc:snappydata://<locatorHostName>:<locatorClientPort>/`

-Where the `<locatorHostName>` is the host name of the node on which the locator is started and `<locatorClientPort>` is the port on which the locator accepts client connections (default 1527).
+Where the `<locatorHostName>` is the hostname of the node on which the locator is started and `<locatorClientPort>` is the port on which the locator accepts client connections (default 1527).

 **Code Example:**